 |---|---|

-| Getting aspects | This article outlines where to obtain aspects and provides a list of sample aspects used for demonstrations throughout this guide. |
+| Getting aspects | Outlines where to obtain aspects and lists sample aspects used throughout this chapter. |

-| Adding aspects to your code | This article details the process of applying an aspect to a target either manually by adding attributes or through the refactoring menu. |
+| Adding aspects to your code | Details how to apply aspects manually by adding attributes or through the refactoring menu. |

-| Understanding your aspect-oriented code | This article explains how to utilize Code Lens and Code Diff to better understand your code. |
+| Understanding your aspect-oriented code | Explains how to use Code Lens and Code Diff to understand your code. |

-| Debugging aspect-oriented code | This article provides guidance on how to debug transformed code using Visual Studio. |
+| Debugging aspect-oriented code | Provides guidance on debugging transformed code using Visual Studio. |

-| Using live templates | Live templates are unique types of aspects that modify your source code directly in the editor.
-This article guides you on how to use them. |
+| Using live templates | Shows how to use live templates, which modify your source code directly in the editor. |

-| Configuring your IDE | This article explains how to configure Visual Studio, VS Code, and Rider for the best experience with Metalama. |
+| Configuring your IDE | Explains how to configure Visual Studio, VS Code, and Rider for the best Metalama experience. |